People

 Cornell Class of 2018

-Facundo studied gulls and swallows on Appledore Island, Maine, fairy-wrens in Australia, and bluebirds and house sparrows in Ithaca during his undergraduate career.
+Facundo studied gulls and swallows on Appledore Island, Maine; fairy-wrens in Australia; and bluebirds and House Sparrows in Ithaca during his undergraduate career.
 He’s a skilled bird bander always looking for an excuse to study birds.
-His first manuscript on the use of egg oiling to limit reproduction is an invasive passerine was published in Avian Conservation and Ecology in 2020.
+His first manuscript on the use of egg oiling to limit reproduction in an invasive passerine was published in Avian Conservation and Ecology.

 Sarah Dzielski